kevindias/django-quotidian/README.rst

 There are several ways to install this application.

+### Using pip or easy_install ###

+Pip is the recommended package-installation tool for Python.
+To install django-quotidian with pip, use the command:

+    pip install django-quotidian

+If you prefer to use easy_install then replace `pip` with `easy_install` in the above command.

+To install the latest in-development version (which may not be stable) directly from the project's Git repository you can use the command:

+    pip install -e git+ssh://git@bitbucket.org/dias.kev/django-quotidian#egg=quotidian

+### Using setuptools ###

-You can run the following command in the django-quotidian directory:
+Download the package source code or distribution tarball and then run the following command in the django-quotidian directory:

     python setup.py install

-You can also put the included quotidian directory on your Python path, or symlink to it from somewhere on your Python path.

 Using django-quotidian
 ----------------------